UW-Hydro/VIC/README.txt

 	4. Moved global.statename to filenames.statefile.
 	5. Added f_path_pfx[] to the filenames_struct, to store
 	   the path and prefix of forcing files.
 Now, forcing[] only stores the full forcing file names.
+TJB

 More complete set of supported input variables